recursecenter/blaggregator/CONTRIBUTE.md

 If you enjoy the tool or are interested in practice web programming on a real app that's heavily used every day, this is a great way to get some experience.
 Please feel free to contribute features and fixes.
 Here are some upcoming plans.
 Please feel free to reach out to Sasha (@sursh) if you have any other project ideas or questions.

 ### High priority:
-- Fix broken avatars: query the HS API to grab the updated URLs, and store the images in our db
+- Store profile pictures in S3 and store links to them in our db
 - Celery backend so everything works more faster
 - Email subscription: allow people to sign up to get emailed when there are new posts (dependency: celery backend)
 - Set up testing infrastructure so future PRs can be reviewed more quickly